Virginia “Jean” DeLucia Carpenter, Warren, Ohio

 She graduated from Warren G. Harding High School and Trumbull Memorial Hospital School of Nursing.

+Mrs. Carpenter was a public health nurse of the city of Warren Health Department and the Warren City Schools for over 27 years.
+She was a friend to all and touched the hearts of so many people in Warren with her care giving support.
+She won several awards in nursing in the tri county area such as Excellence Award for outstanding contributions in public health.
+She also gave numerous talks for the Trumbull unit of the American Cancer Society and was the Nurse of Hope for the Society.
+When she retired, she continued to educate adults and children with her position as a docent for the Butler Arts Museum of Youngstown and Warren.

-Besides her parents, Mrs. Carpenter, is preceded in death by her first husband, Louis R. DeLucia, who died in 1983 and her husband, Charles R. Carpenter, who died in 2020; her three sisters, Rose LaRock, Mary Zader and Celeste Caniglia and an infant brother, Angelo Campana.
+Besides her parents, Mrs. Carpenter, is preceded in death by her first husband, Louis R. DeLucia, died in 1983 and her husband, Charles R. Carpenter, died in 2020 and her three sisters, Rose LaRock, Mary Zader and Celeste Caniglia and an infant brother, Angelo Campana.

-A Funeral Mass will follow at 11:00 a.m. at Blessed Sacrament Church, 3020 Reeves Rd NE, Warren, OH 44483, with Father Christopher Cicero officiating.
+A Funeral Mass will be at 11:00 a.m. at Blessed Sacrament Church, 3020 Reeves Rd NE, Warren, OH 44483, with Father Christopher Cicero officiating.

-The family requests that memorial tributes take the form of contributions in Mrs. Carpenter’s name to Blessed Sacrament Relay For Life, 3020 Reeves Road NE, Warren, OH 44483 or the Cleveland Alzheimer’s Association, 23215 Commerce Park STE 300, Beachwood, OH 44122.
+The family requests that memorial tributes take the form of contributions in Mrs. Carpenter’s name to Blessed Sacrament Relay For Life, 3020 Reeves Rd NE, Warren, OH 44483, or the Cleveland Alzheimer’s Association, 23215 Commerce Park STE 300, Beachwood, OH 44122.

 Professional services were entrusted to the Peter Rossi & Son Memorial Chapel of Warren.